-The examination at both Stage A and Stage C will be run in accordance with the RCPath 'Examination Regulations and Guidelines' document and will include both benign and malignant scenarios encountered in gastrointestinal tract pathology.
-It may also include relevant knowledge questions and questions on clinical governance, pathological processes or relevant topical matters.
+The examination at both Stage A and Stage C will run in accordance with the RCPath 'Examination Regulations and Guidelines' document.
+Candidates should note that, unless they are informed otherwise, they will be expected to bring their own microscope to the Stage A and Stage C exam.
 There is no examination in Stage B of the qualification.